BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Results

 Figure~\ref{fig:pidpar} shows corresponding values as a function of PID for one single Gibbs sample, this time for the 30\,GHz LFI 28M radiometer.
-The top panel shows the normalized reduced $\chi^2$, as defined by Eq.~(\ref{eq:redchisq}).
+The top panel shows the normalized reduced $\chi^2$, as defined by Eq.~\eqref{eq:redchisq}.
 As discussed above, this function should ideally be independent between PIDs, and distributed according to $N(0,1)$.
 This plot is therefore a powerful monitor for identifying unmitigated and non-stationary instrumental systematic effects in a given radiometer.
-We see that the $\chi^2$ excess noted above for a single 27M PID was not a fluke, but rather a typical example: As discussed by \citet{bp08}, all 30\,GHz and 44\,GHz radiometers exhibit a $\chi^2$ excess per PID at the 2--3\,$\sigma$ level, strongly suggesting a break-down of the assumed noise model for these channels.
+In this case, the distribution scatters around zero with roughly the expected variations, although there is a slight shift towards positive values of about 0.5--$1\,\sigma$; overall, the model appears to perform wellx.

 The second panel shows the gain for the same 28M radiometer as a function of PID.
 Here we see clear evidence of a systematic oscillation with a period of one year, and a maximum variation of about 1--2\,\% throughout the mission.
 The oscillatory behaviour is primarily due to variations in the incoming solar radiation during the year, effectively changing the heating of the instrument depending on its precise orientation with respect to the Sun.
-In addition, we also see evidence for a handful of discrete jumps; these are caused by known events, such as satellite maneuvers or cooler maintenance, as summarized in \citet{planck2014-a01}.
-We note that this list of discrete jumps is currently inserted by hand into the analysis, and no automatic searches are performed.
-Undetected jumps may therefore contaminate higher-level analyses, and, as already noted, this issue may represent one of the most important outstanding questions with regards to the 44\,GHz channel in the current analysis.

-The three bottom panels of Fig.~\ref{fig:pidpar} show corresponding plots of the three noise parameters as a function of PID.
-The same features as observed in the gain are seen also here, although with lower signal-to-noise ratio.
+The three bottom panels of Fig.~\ref{fig:pidpar} show corresponding plots of the three $1/f$ noise parameters as a function of PID.
+Similar features as observed in the gain are seen also here, although with lower signal-to-noise ratio.
 Overall, it is visually obvious that the noise properties of this channel are not stationary throughout the mission, but rather vary significantly in time.
 In particular, the white noise level varies by 3--4\,\% throughout the mission, and mirrors the gain variations seen above.
-For the slope, $\alpha$, the most noteworthy feature are overall steeper values between PIDs 11\,000 and 15\,000; as shown by \citet{bp08}, these can be traced to changes in the thermal environment of the satellite using house-keeping data.
+For the slope, $\alpha$, the most noteworthy feature are overall steeper values between PIDs 11\,000 and 15\,000; as shown by \citet{bp06}, these can be traced to changes in the thermal environment of the satellite using house-keeping data.